What if we told you that there is a rather easy and enjoyable way to good health?

 And what if we told you, doing that for just a few minutes a day can improve your emotional health, strengthen your relationships and help you find greater happiness?

-The answer to the above is and it might sound cheesy, laughter and it is indeed a very strong medicine!!
+The answer to the above is laughter and it is indeed a very strong medicine!!

 Let’s see how and at what laughter can do for you.